tpark94/sat-sq-recon/README.md

 ## Updates

 - [2024/03/18] The udpated dataset (v1.1) is now available at the [Stanford Digital Repository](https://purl.stanford.edu/pk719hm4806).
 This version corrects bugs with the pose labels in the initial deposit, so the users are encouraged to download the updated version.
 Please see `UPDATES.md` inside the new dataset for a detailed update log.
+- [2024/09/22] Updated the link to the pre-trained models.

 ## Introduction